yous/YousList/CONTRIBUTING.md

 bin/generate_rules.py youslist.txt > Rules.1blockpkg.json
 ```

-You should install dependencies by running `pip install -r requirements.txt`.
-If
-you're using Python older than or equal to 2.6, than you should run
+If you're using Python older than or equal to 2.6, you should install
-`pip install -r requirements26.txt` too.
+dependencies by running `pip install -r requirements26.txt`.

 ### `bin/minify_pkg.py`